joangro/kubernetes/deployments/microservices/README.md

-To do multiple deployments, run the `multideploy.sh` script.
+To do multiple deployments, execute the `multideploy.sh` script.

-Example:
+Usage:

 `./multideploy.sh  BASE_IMAGE_NAME  NUMBER_OF_DEPLOYMENTS`

+or

+`./multideploy.sh  my_base_image_name  3`

+The script will create the containers with the format `gcr.io/"$PROJECT_ID"/"$BASE_IMAGE_NAME"_N` using the gcloud command configuration on the environment.

 The script will create N deployments with the following values, for **N=1, 2, ...NUMBER_OF_DEPLOYMENTS**: